tomkennedy513/kpack/docs/build.md

   ...
 ```

-### kpack build vs pack build
+### kpack vs pack

 So, you are a [pack][_pack] user trying to learn about [kpack][_kpack] and get your [Cloud Native Buildpacks][_cnb] journey to the next level? then you are in the right place, on the next sections we are going to explain the similarities between [pack][_pack] and [kpack][_kpack].

 First of all, both [kpack][_kpack] and [pack][_pack] implement the [platform interface](https://github.com/buildpacks/spec/blob/main/platform.md) [specification](https://github.com/buildpacks/spec/blob/main/platform.md), but they do it for two non-overlapping contexts: while [pack][_pack] targets developers and local builds, [kpack][_kpack] manages containerization on day-2 and at scale and is a [Kubernetes](https://kubernetes.io/) native implementation.

-Let's start by defining a simple use case scenario and see how we can get the output from both tools.
+We will define some basic use case scenarios and see how we can get the output from both tools.

-#### Scenario
+#### Assumptions

-Let's define our most basic use case as follows:

-`As a [pack|kpack] user, I want to convert my application source code into an image and publish it into a remote registry`

-##### Implementation

-In order to make our implementation very simple, lets make some assumptions:
+In order to make our comparison very simple, lets make some assumptions:
 1. Our application source code is one of the [samples](https://github.com/buildpacks/samples/tree/main/apps) application
 2. We are going to use [Cloud Native Buildpacks](_cnb) [sample builder](https://hub.docker.com/r/cnbs/sample-builder) to build our application source code
 3. We need **write** access to a remote registry to publish our application image

+#### Build scenario

+Let's define our most basic use case as follows:

+`As a [pack|kpack] user, I want to convert my application source code into an image and publish it into a remote registry`

-###### Pack Implementation
+##### Pack Implementation

 In order to build our application source code using [pack][_pack] we need to run a command similar to this: